PushpenderIndia/DhristiAI/README.md

 # Create the firewall rule for the RTMP port
 gcloud compute firewall-rules create allow-rtmp-1935 --network=default --allow=tcp:1935 --source-ranges=0.0.0.0/0 --target-tags=rtmp-server

+# Stop the VM
+gcloud compute instances stop drishti-ai-vm --zone=asia-south1-a

+# Resize the Disk: This command resizes the boot disk (which has the same name as the VM) to 30 GB.
+gcloud compute disks resize drishti-ai-vm --size=30GB --zone=asia-south1-a

+# Start the VM
+gcloud compute instances start drishti-ai-vm --zone=asia-south1-a
 ```

 ### Deploy Your Application to the VM